#Publication

 Publication by Julia Weiss @ Tagesspiegel, Berlin, 31 January 2023

-Hybrid @ tanz
+hybrid @ tanz

-For tanz yearbook 2022, the international magazine for ballet, dance and performance, we have written the lead article “Hybrid is the Future” focussing on the body and space in the context of the physical and the digital: the hybrid.
+Hybrid Space Lab wrote the lead article “hybrid” for tanz yearbook 2022, the international magazine for ballet, dance and performance, focussing on the body and space in the context of the physical and the digital.

-Post COVID-19 City @ KHM
+Post COVID-19 City @ Academy of Media Arts

 Publication Post COVID-19 City, Elizabeth Sikiaridi & Frans Vogelaar for Magazine #0 of the Academy of Media Arts, 27 July 2022

-Publication Post COVID-19 City @ Magazine #0, Academy of Media Arts, Cologne, 27 July 2022
+Article Post COVID-19 City @ Academy of Media Arts, Cologne, Germany, 27 July 2022

-ReWild Autobahn @ BauNetz
+reWild Autobahn @ BauNetz

 Baunetz showcases ReWild Autobahn as part of the Berlin Atlas.